neuroIov/Docs-/WpV4.md

 The global market for GPUs and high-performance computing resources is predicted to reach a valuation of over $26 billion by 2032[^1], exhibiting exponential growth.
 This expansion is driven by growing demands from various industries, including artificial intelligence, gaming, and data research.

-[IMAGE PLACEHOLDER: Graph showing GPU market growth projections]
+[raph showing GPU market growth projections]

 However, the market is hampered by restricted availability, which is exacerbated by production limitations and geographical differences.
 Neurolov is strategically positioned to capitalize on these market dynamics by offering a decentralized, efficient, and accessible solution to high-performance computing needs.